 Protection and Planned Retreat

 Establishing a policy for planned retreat is difficult as well.
-Therefore, any activities aimed at protecting flood prone areas along the Rehoboth Bay will require cooperation with a variety of State and Federal agencies, as well as coordination with neighboring Towns and unincorporated communities in Coastal Delaware.
+Therefore, any activities aimed at protecting flood prone areas along the Rehoboth Bay will require cooperation with a variety of State and Federal agencies and Center for Inland Bays, as well as coordination with neighboring Towns and unincorporated communities in Coastal Delaware.
 Hard armoring, such as seawalls, bulkheads, and tidal gates, as an approach to protection is discouraged in favor of alternative approaches such as beaches and living shorelines.
 Creating a living shoreline is a natural approach to bank stabilization that incorporates plants and sand and creates habitat for estuarine species, which is impeded by hard armoring.
 Establishing a living shoreline, possibly including bayside beaches and nature preserves, is an approach that might significantly extend the viability of Dewey Beach, and its neighboring communities.

 Adaptation